 When analyzing the effects of the interaction between Azospirillum brazilense and 24-epibrasinolide in the condition without and with, it was noted that the dosages of 20 nM and 40 nM did not present significance, however, in the plants without inoculation, at the dose of 20 M, when there was an increase of 29% compared with inoculated plants ( Table 4 ).

-Similar results were reported by Hungria et al. (2010), who highlighted that inoculation with Azospirillum brazilense could redirect the pattern of root development, stimulating the formation of lateral roots and decreasing the thickening of the main root, which could justify the observed difference.
+Similar results were reported by Hungria et al., (2010), who highlighted that inoculation with Azospirillum brazilense could redirect the pattern of root development, stimulating the formation of lateral roots and decreasing the thickening of the main root, which could justify the observed difference.

 Evaluating the dosages of 24-epibracinolide, in the presence of Azospirillum, it is verified that there is a statistical difference between the applied doses.
 In the absence of Azospirillum, the 0 nM and 20 nM doses showed no significant difference, as well as the 20 nM and 40 nM doses.
 Meanwhile, at the dosage of 0 nM there was an increase of 42.71%, which reinforces the hypothesis that the absence of bacterial stimulus can promote the compensatory radial growth of the pivoting root (Silva et al., 2016).

-As pointed out by Lucas et al. (2018), the association between different microorganisms can promote various physiological responses, promoting plant adaptation to the environment and optimizing soil exploitation.
+As pointed out by Lucas et al., (2018), the association between different microorganisms can promote various physiological responses, promoting plant adaptation to the environment and optimizing soil exploitation.

 Evaluating the dosages of 24-epibracinolide, in the presence of Azospirillum, it is verified that there is a statistical difference between the applied doses.
 In the absence of Azospirillum, the 0 nM and 20 nM doses showed no significant difference, as well as the 20 nM and 40 nM doses.
 Meanwhile, at the dosage of 0 nM there was an increase of 42.71%, which reinforces the hypothesis that the absence of bacterial stimulus can promote the compensatory radial growth of the pivoting root (Silva et al., 2016).

-As pointed out by Lucas et al. (2018), the association between different microorganisms can promote various physiological responses, promoting plant adaptation to the environment and optimizing soil exploitation.
+As pointed out by Lucas et al., (2018), the association between different microorganisms can promote various physiological responses, promoting plant adaptation to the environment and optimizing soil exploitation.

 Table 4.
 Analysis and pivoting root diameter (DRp) of soybean TMG2258IPRO as a function of inoculation with Azospirillum brazilense and doses of 24-epibracinolide.